Commercial Real Estate Activity Increased to Above Its Historical Average

 Table 1: Individual drivers of overall change in the KC Fed CRE Index

-Notes: Contributions may not add to total change in index due to rounding.
+Notes: Contributions may not add to the total change in the index due to rounding.
 The contribution of each metric is calculated as the change in the standardized value of the variable from the previous quarter multiplied by the coefficient of the variable in the index.

 Note: Values correspond to measures of Shannon entropy, with higher numerical values indicating more mixed responses and lower signal quality of the KC Fed CRE Index.